openziti/ziti-doc/docusaurus/docs/guides/data-flow-explainer.md

 Data links establish inter-router connectivity, but a way to establish connectivity to the application servers is still needed.
 The service definition on its own doesn't specify how to connections to the application servers should be made.
-Connectivity to the applications servers is handled by terminators.
+Connectivity to the application servers is handled by terminators.

 ![image](/img/data-flow/terminators.png)